 Think archaeological park and excavations and you might imagine a large number of unidentifiable stones.
-In a field.
-With indecipherable inscriptions – the kind that have you regretting you never took Latin at school.
-Et tu Brutus?
+In a muddy field.
+With the occasional indecipherable inscription: the kind that have you regretting you never took Latin at school.

 Carnuntum is nothing like that.

 The main location is where the civilian city once stood.
-Its outdoor display begins with a huge scale model of the entire Roman settlement and military base, giving you a feel for just how huge the place was.
+The outdoor display begins with a large-scale model of the entire Roman settlement and military base, giving you a feel for the remarkable size of the place.

-Then it’s on to the actual reconstructions of a handful of buildings from a small part of that city (including the public baths, an upper class villa, a middle-class house, and an oil merchant’s premises).
+Then you move on to the reconstructions of a handful of buildings from a small part of that city.
+These include the public baths, an upper class villa, a middle-class house, a small house, and an oil merchant’s premises.

 Again, you might imagine a vague effort to capture the look and feel of Roman buildings using plasterboard, concrete, and some fading plastic display cases.

-First, the reconstructed buildings and surrounding cityscape are modelled on the size and layout of the area they stand in.
+First, they modelled the reconstructed buildings and surrounding cityscape on the actual size and layout of the area they stand in.
 In other words, the reconstructed villa, for example, has the exact same dimensions and location as the original.

-The absence of barriers or display information inside ensures the experience is as genuine as possible.
-It’s like walking onto a movie set before the film crews move in.
+The absence of barriers or display information inside ensures the experience feels remarkably genuine: imagine walking onto a movie set before the day’s filming starts.
 This also means, however, that you might need a guide book or the Carnuntum app to get detailed information on what you’re looking at.

 (Incidentally, the display boards outside that introduce each building are in English, too.
 And the outdoor area also has a playground for children.)